 - Let them create a schedule and stick to it.
 Even the slightest deviation from the plan can leave them crunched for time.

-- Teach your kids to prioritize their tasks to use their time responsibly.
+- Teach your children to prioritize their tasks to use their time responsibly.
 Help them identify important tasks and differentiate between what is important and what is urgent.

 - Developing a routine makes it easier to manage time.